The Classification of Two-Dimensional Extended Topological Field Theories: The Bordism Bicategory I: Gluing

 However this natural diffeomorphism will {\em fail} to satisfy the pentagon axiom!
 This problem is narrowly avoided in \cite{KL01} and \cite{Morton07}, but for subtle reasons.

-There doesn't appear to be an adequate discussion elucidating these issues in the literature and so, in this section, we begin by discussing gluing of bordisms and provide a solution to the above problem.
+In this section, we begin by discussing the gluing of bordisms and provide a solution to the above problem.
 This also provides us an opportunity to freshen the mind of the reader and to fix terminology.
 In the next section we will give an alternative solution to this problem which is more compatible with equipping our bordisms with additional structures.